 As an Amazon Associate we earn from qualifying purchases made on our website.
 If you make a purchase through links from this website, we may get a small share of the sale from Amazon and other similar affiliate programs.
 You can read our complete legal information for more details.
 By using this site, you agree the information contained here is for informational purposes only.
 For specific medical questions, consult your doctor.
 NO information on this site should be used to diagnose, treat, prevent or cure any disease or condition.

 Do you know that by eating meat and excluding fruits, vegetables, or plant foods of any kind, you could lose fat and become healthier without counting calories or macros?
-But does that mean we can keep diet sodas in our plan?
-They are “healthier,” right???
+But does that mean we can keep diet sodas in our carnivore diet plan?

-As you find out below this may not be the case and with some scientific studies, this article may provide you with some motivation to exclude diet soda regardless of which diet you are attempting.
+Let’s see where this takes us.
+This article may motivate you to exclude diet soda regardless of which diet you are attempting.

 First, what’s up with the carnivore diet and diet soda?
-It’s exactly as you can imagine, an all-meat diet and unless your diet soda is made from animal products it’s technically not allowed on a strict carnivore diet protocol.
+It’s precisely, as you can imagine, an all-meat diet, and unless your diet soda is made from animal products, it’s technically not allowed on a strict carnivore diet protocol.

-In fact, as you will see below this may be the perfect opportunity to remove diet sodas and potentially increase your health and wellbeing.
+As you will see below, this may be the perfect opportunity to remove diet sodas and potentially increase your health and well-being.

 Carnivore Diet De-briefing

-The Carnivore Diet is a plant-free restrictive diet which merely contains meat, fish, and other animal foods like eggs and certain dairy products.
+The Carnivore Diet is a plant-free restrictive diet containing meat, fish, and other animal foods like eggs and certain dairy products.

-If you want to dive deep and get crazy good information on this style of eating read the rest of this blog or pick up a copy of the “The Carnivore Diet” by Dr. Shawn Baker.
+If you want to dive deep and get crazy good information on this eating style, read the rest of this blog or pick up a copy of “The Carnivore Diet” by Dr. Shawn Baker.
 He is a top carnivore diet advocate and doctor.

 Words of Wisdom From the Doctor

-“When it comes to long term adherence to a diet, if you’re constantly hungry, it doesn’t seem to work,” says Dr. Shawn Baker.
+“When it comes to long-term adherence to a diet, if you’re constantly hungry, it doesn’t seem to work,” says Dr. Shawn Baker.
 “If you don’t enjoy the food, you’ll fail as well.
-You have to find a diet that’s satiating, palatable, and it doesn’t leave you with hunger.”
+You have to find a diet that’s satiating, palatable, and doesn’t leave you with hunger.”
 An all-meat diet does the trick!

 Why Is Drinking Regular Soda Bad on a Carnivore Diet?

-Drinking sugary soda can turn into a dangerous habit with critical consequences on one’s well-being and health.
+Drinking sugary soda can become a dangerous habit with critical consequences on one’s well-being and health.

-At one of her interviews with the “Kick the Can Team”, Dr. Kimber Stanhope, who is a Lead Researcher at the University of California Davis, commented on the consequences of drinking soda drinks, “all epidemiological studies show consuming added sugar or sugar-sweetened beverages is associated with an increased risk of disease.”
+In one of her interviews with the “Kick the Can Team,” Dr. Kimber Stanhope, who is a Lead Researcher at the University of California Davis, commented on the consequences of drinking soda drinks, “all epidemiological studies show consuming added sugar or sugar-sweetened beverages is associated with an increased risk of disease.”

-There was a very large study done on the correlation between sugar in the human diet and weight gain.
+An extensive study was done on the correlation between sugar in the human diet and weight gain.
 This study, “Intake of sugar-sweetened beverages and weight gain: a systematic review,” was inspired by our current obesity epidemic.

 “Most of the cross-sectional studies, especially the large ones, found a positive association between the consumption of sugar-sweetened beverages and body weight.”